 During your initial phone call or call-back, our admissions team will take you through some questions in order to determine whether you are suitable for outpatient treatment at CATCH.
 If you are eligible, the assessor will then explain pricing and program options.
 At this stage, you will need to choose and pay for your service.

-If our assessment team determine that CATCH isn’t the right treatment facility for you, they may refer you to an alternative agency.
+If our assessment team determine that CATCH isn’t the right treatment facility for you, they may refer you to one of CATCH’s trusted partners.
 However, in cases where they identify risk of harm – you will then be passed on to the emergency services.

-Patients who are eligible for treatment at CATCH Recovery will be offered a full diagnostic assessment.
-These assessments will typically consist of one or two 60-minute appointments, including a follow-up and discussion of the outcome, as well as ongoing treatment planning options.
+Patients who are eligible for treatment at CATCH Recovery will be registered as a patient.
+Once you have paid for your chosen treatment package, a therapist will be allocated to you.
+Your therapist will be in touch with you to organise a first session and discuss the regularity of therapy sessions going forward, as well as direction and content of the sessions.
+In your first therapy session, your therapist will do a full diagnostic assessment.
+This assessment will allow for treatment planning as well as monitoring of your progress.
 The purpose of an admissions assessment is to find out more about the severity of your addiction, whether you have any additional needs or are suffering from other mental or physical issues that we should be aware of.
-This will help us determine what course of treatment you will need and the length of your programme.

 Finally taking the steps towards getting help can feel daunting.
 Some days you may feel more motivated than others, which is why we have made the process as straightforward as possible.
 You don’t have to wait for a referral from your GP or therapist, you can call us yourself to find out more about our outpatient programme, and which course of treatment is best for you.
 Our experienced team can advise you of the length of packages and costs that we offer.